roadrunner-server/docs/http/http.md

   # Workers pool settings.
   pool:
     # Debug mode for the pool.
-In this mode, pool will not pre-allocate the worker.
-Worker (only 1, num_workers ignored) will be allocated right after the request arrived.
+In this mode, the pool will not pre-allocate the worker.
+A worker (only 1; num_workers ignored) will be allocated right after a request arrives.
     #
     # Default: false
     debug: false